 NALAG Bellingen/Namucca Branch is a volunteer community service offering compassionate support to people experiencing grief and loss and to people facing a life-threatening situation, as well as their family and carers.

-The current coordinator is Sara Dunk, and Anna Chetan Bloemhard coordinates the Biography Project.
+The current coordinator is Anna Chetan Bloemhard who also coordinates the Biography Project.
 NALAG Bellingen/Namucca Branch has operated in the Bellingen Shire and Coffs Harbour City areas since 2006 and is a free service.

 NALAG Bellingen/Namucca Branch provides free individual face to face grief support by trained volunteers for adults and children who are grieving following a loss.
 Appointments are essential and are by prior arrangement only.
 NALAG Bellingen/Nambucca Shires is not a crisis centre and all emergencies should be directed to the appropriate agency or to the outpatient unit of your local Hospital.

 NALAG Bellingen/Nambucca Shires outreaches to Bellingen, Nambucca and Coffs Harbour.